hashing-it-out/hashing-it-out.github.io/content/posts/personals/2023-03-22-Personals-Stephen-Pair/index.md

 categories:
   - "hashing-it-out"
 featuredImage: "images/Stephen Pair.png"
-summary: "Does this work?
-In this Hashing It Out Personals episode, Dee talks to Stephen Pair, Cofounder, President and CEO of BitPay.com."
+summary: "In this Hashing It Out Personals episode, Dee talks to Stephen Pair, Cofounder, President and CEO of BitPay.com."
 series:
   - "personals"
 tags: